jobream/List-of-Learning-Resources/README.md

 - [Vogella](https://www.vogella.com/tutorials/android.html)- Tutorials about Android development.
 - [Android Hive](https://nodeschool.io/)-Android tutorials blog.
 - [iOS development ](https://www.udacity.com/course/intro-to-ios-app-development-with-swift--ud585)-Build your first iOS app with an Udacity course.

-> If you think there is a resource which you think others would benefit on, fork, and your changes, and make a pull request!

 ---------------------------------